NiteshSoma/z2data-ui/README.md

   - Can implement other feature like Create, Delete and Update data using JSON server.
   - Implementation of redux for state management will be a better approach.
 As of now using just inbuilt state which is manageable.
   - Having global implementation of styles by exporting generic styles like fontSize, fontColor, etc in global and importing where ever needed.
+  - Responsiveness of styles can be achieved by considering all types of screens.

 ## Local setup
   - git clone https://github.com/NiteshSoma/z2data-ui.git